 In my 2 1/2 years (and counting) of mama-hood, I’ve tested, tried, and trashed a whole lot of food containers.
 Glass, Silicone, Stainless Steel, Plastic.
 Mini cubes, Thermoses, Bento Boxes, Tupperware.
 You’d think it’d get easier as our littles get bigger, but it only gets trickier.

-Since T has been off the milk only meal train, and as his catalogue of foods multiplies, finding the ideal food container(s) for his daily school lunch has been the ultimate challenge.
+Since T has been off the milk only meal train, and as his catalogue of foods multiplies, finding the ideal food container(s) and bento box for kids for his daily school lunch has been the ultimate challenge.
 T needs something that’s roomy for his mega main entree (he literally eats like a teenage boy), and enough sections/small containers for the rest of his lunch (veggies, fruit, crackers, or yogurt/applesauce/cheese).

 T’s lunch: Butternut Squash Ravioli & Spinach, Anjou Pears, Cucumber Spears, Boiled Egg

 The party of mini containers had a good run, but was a pain to clean every night.
 (So.
 Many.
 Parts) But then T moved up to the bigger kid classroom, where they make a push for toddler independence, and suddenly the mini containers started to vanish.
 Puzzled, I asked T’s teachers about it.
 “Ah,” they said, “the kids have to put away their lunch containers (in their cubbies) at the end of the meal.
 Kids that have a bunch of little containers sometimes throw the containers in the trash, along with their garbage.”
 WHAT?
 “This is why we encourage lunch containers with multiple compartments – easy to put away and even easier to clean for parents.”

 So we entered the Bento Box Era.
 But in my extensive research and testing of bento boxes, I came across a few hurdles: